lorenjanwilson/cliwrangler/README.md

 This is a python library which aspires to do all the dirty work necessary for sending commands and receiving output from an SSH session to a network device.

-After much experimentation, I decided to use paramiko and paramiko-expect as the method to achieve the SSH connection magic and the expect-like functionality.
-They are fantastic libraries and I am really grateful to their authors.

 I'm hoping to get it working with the following types of devices:

 - Cisco IOS